viniviena/Projects/Data Mining/README.md

 3) ``curated_ds.csv`` is the file I wrote after running the code and removing some of other useless words (from a perfumery perspective).
 Feel free to use it!
 There is nothing similar available in the web up do date (march 2021).
 There are 4 variables in this data set:

 * ``cas_number`` is a molecule unique identifier that several chemical data bases uses (string)
-* ``descriptors`` are the semantic descriptors that professional perfumists used to describe the odor of that molecule. (list of strings)
+* ``descriptors`` are the semantic descriptors that professional perfumists used to describe the odor characteristic of a molecule. (list of strings)
-* ``smiles`` is a symbolic representation of the molecules that provide information about its atoms and their spacial arrangement.
-This is used worldwide to encode molecules. (string)
+* ``smiles`` is a symbolic representation of the molecules that provide information about its atoms and their spatial arrangement.
+That notation is used worldwide to encode molecules into symbols. (string)
 * ``pages`` is the page url from which I collected the information (string)
 * ``desc_len`` is the size of the descriptor list.
 If you notice, some molecules have more descriptors than others! (int)